-One of the most important features of the AVR70 is its ability to reproduce a full multichannel surround soundfield from both surround encoded programs, and standard stereo programs.
+One of the most important features of the AVR80// is its ability to reproduce a full multichannel surround soundfield from both surround encoded programs, and standard stereo programs.
+In addition, this is one of the few receivers available that is equipped for Home THX, the ultimate in home theater.
+In all a total of eight listening modes are available on the AVR80//.

 Selection of a surround mode is based on personal taste, as well as the type of program source material being used.
-For example, motion pictures bearing the logo of one of the major surround encoding processes, such as Dolby Surround, DTS Stereo~ or UltraStereo may be played in either the Dolby Pro Logic, Dolby 3 Stereo or Movie Surround Modes.
-Other mode selections are described elsewhere in this manual.
+For example, motion pictures bearing the logo of one of the major surround encoding processes, such as Dolby Surround.
+DTS Stereo or UltraStereo may be played in either the THX Cinema, Dolby Pro Logic or Movie Surround Modes, TV or radio broadcasts of programs in surround, but not originally produced as theatrical motion pictures should be played back in the Dolby Pro Logic or Movie Surround modes, Other mode selections are described elsewhere in this manual

 NOTE: Once a program has been encoded with surround information, it retains the surround matrix as long as the program is broadcast in stereo.
 Thus, movies with surround sound will carry surround information when they are broadcast via conventional TV stations, cable, pay TV and satellite transmission.
 In addition, a growing number of made for television programs, sports broadcasts, radio dramas and music CDs are also recorded in surround sound.
-You may obtain a list of these programs and discs from Dolby Laboratories Licensing Corp., 100 Potrero Avenue, San Francisco, CA 94103.
+You may obtain a list of these programs and discs from Dolby Laboratories Licensing Corp., 100 Potrero Avenue.
+San Francisco.
+CA 94103.